99kaits/tomochan/README.md

 - boardlist/info in db maybe? maybe not?
 - maybe setup a yotsuba board for reference (we need not settle for futaba anymore)
 - job queueing?
-- auto update/refresh js? also tomo ticker (ticker of recent posts/recently bumped threads/new threads)
+- auto update/refresh js? also tomo ticker (ticker of recent posts/recently bumped threads/new threads MARQUEE IS BACK BAYBEEEEE)
-- maybe an eventual rewrite with kotlin/postgres?????? idk?????????
+- eventual postgres migration

 DONE:
 - posting